KevinBatdorf/code-block-pro/readme.txt

 == Changelog ==

+- Compatability: Disable Prismatic.
+They use an encoding function on all code indescriminately.

 = 1.2.7 - 2022-08-31 =
 - Fix: Add style overrides for the Hueman theme (and generally good overrides)